 Take Advantage of Natural Sunlight

-Luckily, you can easily get more sunlight if you make a few adjustments to your home design.
-Install mirrors opposite of windows and doors to reflect light and make a room seem brighter.
-You can also move furniture away from natural light sources, upgrade to sheer linen or cotton curtains, and install a new door that has a window in it.
+You can easily get more sunlight if you make a few adjustments to your home design.
+Install large mirrors opposite windows and doors to reflect light and make a room seem brighter.
+You can also move furniture away from natural light sources, upgrade to sheer linen or cotton curtains, and install a new door with a window.

 Paint Your Rooms

 Your emotional health plays a large role in your overall well-being.
 Feeling stressed or angry all the time can lower your immune system and make you more vulnerable to other illnesses.
 One way to combat unwanted feelings is by creating a calming atmosphere with paint color.
-Color has a deep psychological effect on people and can influence how you’re feeling at a given moment.
+Color has a deep psychological effect on people and can influence how you feel at a given moment.

 Since you use each room in your home for a different purpose, you’ll want to paint each room a slightly different hue.
 For example, warm tones such as brown, orange, or red go great in a living room because they encourage conversation.
 Light blues, greens, and purples are ideal for your bedroom and kitchen because they soothe and relax.
 A warm white is good for the bathroom because it gives off a clean and pure aura.

-Remember to properly ventilate your rooms before you start painting; otherwise, you could be putting your immediate health at risk due to paint fumes.
+Remember to ventilate your rooms before you start painting properly; otherwise, you could be putting your immediate health at risk due to paint fumes.

 Upgrade Your Home’s HVAC System

-Prevent this problem from happening by upgrading your HVAC system to a new, aesthetically pleasing model.
+Prevent this problem by upgrading your HVAC system to a new, aesthetically pleasing model.
 If you want to eliminate messy ductwork in your home that’s detracting from your home’s style, consider a ductless system, as it relies only on copper piping.
-A packaged HVAC system also keeps operations concise by including all the heating and cooling components in a single unit, which creates a cleaner, more streamlined look.
+A packaged HVAC system keeps operations concise by including all the heating and cooling components in a single unit, creating a cleaner, more streamlined look.

-Of course, the ideas above aren’t the only ways you can improve your health with your home design.
+Of course, the ideas above aren’t the only ways to improve your health with your home design.
 You could also consider adding some houseplants to give your indoor air an oxygen boost, switching to naturally made housewares to eliminate toxins, and focusing on comfortable and cozy home decor to make your home feel warm and inviting.
-Using a few of the tips above can help transform your home and your health.
+A few tips above can help transform your home and your health.